 - Drive along the island’s spectacular South Shore past the Reynisdrangar Rocks and volcanic black sand beaches

 - Head to Skaftafell National Park and get adventurous with a hike to Vatnajokull, Europe’s largest glacier

-This 6 day tour starts and ends in Reykjavik with return flights.
+This 6 day tour starts and ends in Reykjavik.
 This trip will offer fabulous way to explore some of Iceland's best sights and some incredible natural wonders.
 The famous Golden Circle attractions, great waterfalls, glaciers, an erupting geyser, black beaches, hot springs, the stunning icebergs at Jökulsárlón Glacier Lagoon, and a glacier hike on an outlet glacier of Vatnajökull.
 You also get a good chance of seeing the Northern Lights.

 ReykjavikYour adventure begins with a Welcome Meeting at 6pm today – see reception for more details.
 If you can't arrange a flight that will arrive in time, you may wish to arrive a day early.
 We'll be happy to book additional accommodation for you (subject to availability).
 If you're going to be late, please inform the hotel reception.
 We'll be collecting your insurance details and next of kin information at this meeting, so please have these on hand.
 You can check in at the joining point hotel anytime after 2pm.
 While early check-in is not guaranteed, feel free to store your luggage until needed.
 Please note that the guest rooms may be spread across a number of buildings all situated along a quiet street in central Reykjavik, a 5-minute walk from each other.
 (Included: Accommodation)